ArjuAmbin/nextui-audio-downloader/README.md

 - **Duplicate titles**: if two search results have the exact same title, the tool will always pick the first match when mapping your selection back to a download link.
-- The **on-screen keyboard/list/message tools are not bundled** (see setup above) — this was the one piece I couldn't fetch or build myself.

 ## Credits